-While some fans might be looking at the recently revealed Battlefield Portal, which allows players to create unique sandbox experiences, as a way of plugging that gap, we have bad news for you: Portal will not be able to recreate battle royale experiences.
+While some fans might be looking at the recently revealed Battlefield Portal, which allows players to create unique sandbox experiences, as a way of plugging that gap, we have bad news for you: a Battlefield 2042 battle royale won’t be possible.
+In other words, you won’t be able to recreate the mode inside Portal.

 “If you’re asking specific questions, like ‘can I make a battle royale’, that’s where you start to see the limits of Portal,” Rob Donovan, senior game designer at Ripple Effect Studios, tells The Loadout.
 “Ultimately you can’t.
 Portal is not a map editor, it’s not a level editor – it’s an experience editor that allows you to change the gameplay in very small ways.”

 Since battle royales require a set of very specific tools that the majority of the player base wouldn’t use, Donovan and his team have opted out of adding them in – at least for launch.